 While Leica offers beautiful aesthetics and amazing design, cameras and lenses are overpriced and underdeveloped; in other words, the company has struggled to stay fresh in an increasingly tech-focused world.

 Hasselblad is an imagining company with a rich history, going all the way back to 1841.
-Hasselblad produces high-end imagining equipment, focuses almost entirely on medium-format cameras (which were used to capture images by Apollo program astronauts).
+Hasselblad produces high-end imagining equipment, and focuses almost entirely on medium-format cameras (which were used to capture images by Apollo program astronauts).

 In 2020, Hasselblad offers a number of medium-format cameras, including the X1D-50c, which was hailed as the first mirrorless medium-format digital camera ever made.
 Cameras like these consistently cost over $6000, making Hasselblad cameras a tool of professionals alone.